-Fees quoted are applicable to Singaporeans, Permanent Residents and Employment Pass/Work Permit holders, Dependent Pass holders and Long-Term Visit Pass - Plus holders.
+Fees quoted are applicable to Singaporeans, Permanent Residents and Work Permit Pass holders.

-A surcharge is applicable to Social Visit Pass holders, Student Pass holders, Long Term Visit Pass holders and tourists.
+A surcharge is applicable to Dependent Pass holders, Social Visit Pass holders, Student Pass holders, Long Term Visit Pass holders and tourists.

 Subscribe to our mailing list to get the updates to your email inbox...